NBA Free Agents 2018: LeBron James, DeMarcus Cousins, More Rumors, Predictions

 "The Cavs have tried unsuccessfully to engage James this summer, according to multiple sources.
 He has again left Paul to handle all of his communication.
 James has been much more proactive in past summers working with the Cavs than he has been since the Finals ended in a sweep."

-Lloyd pointed to James' 2010 exit when he went silent then bolted to the Miami Heat as a cautionary reminder for Cavaliers fans.
+Lloyd pointed to James' 2010 exit when he went silent and then bolted to the Miami Heat as a cautionary reminder for Cavaliers fans.

 However, ESPN.com reporter Dave McMenamin revealed general manager Koby Altman spoke to James at the start of free agency: